HC sets aside DU order debarring NSUI leader over screening of BBC documentary | Law-Order

 - India

-The Delhi Court on Thursday set aside a Delhi University order debarring an NSUI leader for a year for his alleged involvement in the screening on the campus a controversial BBC documentary on the 2002 Gujarat riots.
+The Delhi High Court on Thursday set aside a Delhi University (DU) order debarring a Congress leader for a year for his alleged involvement in the on-campus screening of a banned BBC documentary on the 2002 Gujarat riots, saying the action was taken in violation of the principle of natural justice.

+The documentary-'India: The Modi Question'- was seen as critical of Prime Minister Narendra Modi who was the Gujarat chief minister when the communal conflagration engulfed large parts of the state.

 The DU registrar had issued Chugh a memorandum in March under which he was not allowed to take part in ''any university or college or departmental examination for one year''.

+The DU defended its action before the high court and said the petitioner indulged in gross indiscipline which tarnished the image of a premier educational institution.

+The university, in its reply filed to the petition, said it acted on the basis of a newspaper report on the ban on the BBC documentary.
+It said several people, including the petitioner, assembled on the campus to screen the documentary in violation of Section 144 (issuance of prohibitory orders) of the Code of Criminal Procedure imposed by police authorities.

-''Petitioner had participated in the 'showing' of the banned BBC Documentary on 27.01.2023 at 4:00 PM in front of Gate No. 4, Faculty of Arts, University of Delhi... which this amounts to an act of indiscipline,'' the reply filed by Delhi University before the high court had said.
+''Petitioner had participated in the 'showing' of the banned BBC Documentary on 27.01.2023 at 4:00 PM in front of Gate No. 4, Faculty of Arts, University of Delhi which amounts to an act of indiscipline,'' the reply filed by the Delhi University before the high court said.

+The petitioner contended in his plea that he was not involved in the screening and, to his knowledge, there was no prohibition on the screening of the documentary.

+The DU, however, said instead of concentrating on his research, the petitioner was ''instrumental in inciting other students and indulging in petty politics'', which was detrimental to discipline and was causing disruption in academic functioning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)